Workshop At A Glance

-Workshop At A Glance

 Three Nights of Shooting

-This During this workshop you will gain experience with night landscape photography in all its forms.
+During this workshop, you will gain experience with night landscape photography in all of its forms.
 You will learn how the moon phase affects your imagery and how to use that to your advantage along with how to create a star trail in camera.

 Despite this being primarily a night photography workshop, we do get out for two sunsets to practice daytime landscape techniques including using graduated neutral density filters to balance light within the camera.

-The locations we visit are all close to parking lots (at most about 2 miles round trip during dunes and a 1-mile round trip at the salt flats).
+The locations we visit are all close to parking lots (at most about a 2-mile round trip during dunes and a 1-mile round trip at the salt flats).

 Two Daytime Edit and Critique Sessions

 After our first night of shooting, we will meet in the air-conditioned meeting room at the Stovepipe Wells Hotel.
 This gives us a chance to duck the hottest part of the day and also see what we shot the first night.
-Everyone will bring in an image or two from the night before that we will edit in Lightroom to give you a feel for my post-production routine.
+Everyone will bring in an image or two from the night before that we will edit in Lightroom to give you a feel for the editing process.
 By going over the images from the first night, everyone will have a better idea of what to work on the following nights to truly improve their photography.
-Before we part ways we will have a second of these sessions to see progress and also give important further instruction to take away with you.
+Before we part ways, everyone will have an individual edit and critique session in Lightroom to help with their personal photography and also answer any questions you may still have.

 - Water and snacks while we are out.